Controlled environments for cannabis-derived products

 There are two areas in which cleanrooms can support the production of cannabis-derived products.

-- CBD extraction and oil production
+- CBD extraction and oil production as a medicinal product or a food supplement

 - Medicinal cannabis cultivation, collection and processing into an Active Pharmaceutical Ingredient (API) or a Medicinal Product